 The example begins with a financial-year time series of demand to be scaled to predefined targets.
-It has been prepared by taking demand from a reference year and converting the values to OPSO-lite (removing influence of PV, other non-scheduled generation, CSG, ESS and EVs).
-The example trace is shown in Figure 24Error!
-Reference source not found..
+It has been prepared by taking demand from a reference year and converting the values to OPSO-lite (removing influence of PV, ONSG, LNG, ESS and EVs).
+The example trace is shown in Figure 24.

-Figure 24 Prpared demand trace
+Figure 24 Prepared demand trace